Ashy thrush

 The ashy thrush (Geokichla cinerea), also known as the ashy ground-thrush, is a species of bird in the family Turdidae.
 It is endemic to the Philippines in Luzon and Mindoro.
 Its natural habitats are tropical moist lowland forests and or tropical moist montane forests.
 It is threatened by habitat loss, and the illegal wildlife trade.

-Description
+Description and taxonomy

 EBird describes the bird as "A medium-sized bird of lowland and foothill forest.
 Forages on the ground.
 Ashy-gray above with black-and-white bars in the wing and the face.
 Underparts white, with black spots concentrated in the chest.
 Similar to White's thrush and Sunda thrush, but smaller, with spots rather than scales below and an obvious black vertical bar through the eye.
 Song is a simple medium-pitched whistled melody.
 Also gives harsh grating calls."